 - Transfer: items that are useful to someone other than you!
 This pile can be subdivided in:

 - Sell (sometimes selling makes it easier to let something go)

 Finally once you can free yourself from the clutter there will be a place for everything in your home.
 At that point you will have to limit what comes in.
 If you buy a book, after reading it, don’t just keep it because you paid for it!
 Give it away, put it back in circulation and just keep those titles that you really care for.

 The book goes in much more detail.
 It focuses on each room and how best to work on it.
 It was truly a great source of inspiration!

 As of now I have started mainly working on a few rooms.
 I’m really happy to see that my older kids are starting to pick up on this too.
 Just the other day, Emma filled up 5 bags of toys that she realized she doesn’t need anymore.
 It was very proud moment for me!
 I’ll be honest, some of the things she put in the bag I almost said “we just bought it or you just got it for your birthday!”.
 Immediately I realized that she was mature enough to understand that she didn’t need that toy.
-It was just sitting in her room.
-However we are going to be doing many yard sales this year.
+It was just sitting in her room, maybe another child would enjoy it more.
+We are going to be doing many yard sales this year.
 She will have her own space where she can try to sell her toys.
 We are also going to be donating many as well!